realityexpander/Slang-Dictionary/README.md

 - Uses compose for view layer, `ViewModel` and `mutableState` to send UI events
 - Uses Flow for API, UI & Database events
 - Uses Resource sealed class to handle errors and messaging
-- Custom tap event handling to hide keyboard
+- Custom tap event handling to hide keyboard\
+- MediaPlayer to stream mp3 of audio pronounciation

 To install the Apk: